 Claiming on your home insurance after a house fire

 If your home is damaged by a fire, the first priority is your health.
-Do not worry about contacting us until you are physically and mentally in a fit state to do so.
+Don’t worry about contacting us until you’re physically and mentally fit to do so.
 When you’re ready, call our claims team on 0333 220 2034.

 If not, your home may be condemned and require demolition.
-It may be entirely rebuilt or, if this is impractical, you may receive a cash payout equivalent to the amount it has decreased in value.
+It may be entirely rebuilt or, if this is impractical, you may receive a cash pay-out equivalent to the amount it has decreased in value.

 You’ll also be able to claim for replacement of any items damaged by fire or smoke on your contents insurance.
 The likelihood is your home will be considered uninhabitable while repairs and rebuilding are being completed.
 In this case, we’ll pay the cost of renting temporary alternative accommodation for everyone who normally lives at your home, including your pets.